 Dementia research behind the Scenes: Experience of an A-level student in an academic department

 We have a fantastic post below from Vennie an A-level student aspiring to study Medicine at university.
-She visited the department and shadowed some of our academics in their various projects in July.
+She visited the Research Department of Primary Care and and shadowed some of our academics in their various projects in July.
 In this post talks about her experience and what she took away from it.

 Dementia is an increasing problem especially with the growing older population in the UK.
 The awareness of dementia is rising, especially through the use of media and organised events such as Memory Walks.
 However, how much do we know about dementia?